It's the End of the World as We Know It (And I Feel Fine): Chart performance

 In 1992, the song was played repeatedly for a 24-hour period (with brief promos interspersed) to introduce the new format for WENZ 107.9 FM "The End", a radio station in Cleveland, Ohio.
-When the station underwent a new format change in 1996, they again played the song in 24-hour loop.
+When the station underwent a new format change to mainstream urban on May 14, 1999, they again played the song in a 24-hour loop.
 There was a documentary film made about the station entitled The End of the World As We Knew It, released in 2009, which featured many of the former staffers and jocks.

-The song was featured in several satirical videos on YouTube, in connection with the prediction of radio pastor Harold Camping of Family Radio, that the world would end on May 21, 2011.
+The song was featured in several satirical videos on YouTube, in connection with the prediction of radio pastor Harold Camping of Family Radio, that the world would end on May 21, 2011; the song was later played on a loop following the sale of Family Radio station WKDN (now WKVP) in Philadelphia prior to a format change on that station.
 Also, before the supposed Mayan apocalypse on December 21, 2012, sales for the song jumped from 3,000 to 19,000 copies for the week.
-Alternative radio station CFEX-FM in Calgary, Alberta, Canada, stunted by playing the song all day on December 21, 2012, interspersed with "Get to Know a Mayan" and "Apocalypse Survival Tips" segments.
+Alternative radio station CFEX-FM in Calgary, Canada, stunted by playing the song all day on December 21, 2012, interspersed with "Get to Know a Mayan" and "Apocalypse Survival Tips" segments.

 Amid the global COVID-19 pandemic, the song received an increase in downloads and streaming in March 2020 alongside other apocalypse- and sickness-themed songs.
 Online downloads of the song rose 184 percent, while streams rose 48 percent.

 Music video

 The music video was directed by James Herbert, who worked with the band on several other videos in the late 1980s.
-It depicts a teenage skateboarder, Noah Ray, in a cluttered room of an abandoned, half-collapsed farmhouse.
+It depicts a teenage skateboarder (Noah Ray) in a cluttered room of an abandoned, half-collapsed farmhouse.
 As he rummages through the junk, including several band pictures and flyers, he shows off various toys and items to the camera and plays with a dog that wanders into the house.
 As the video ends, he removes his shirt and starts performing skateboard tricks while still inside the room.

+According to Herbert, the dog's appearance in the video was entirely unscripted, something he was quite happy with.
+Over three decades after the video's release, he said, "I wanted the distortions and the magic that can come just out of spontaneous combustion."